apache/incubator-airflow/contribute/CONTRIBUTE-PROVIDERS.rst

 * Unit tests have to be comprehensive and they should tests for possible regressions and edge cases not only "green path"

-* Integration tests where 'local' integration with a component is possible (for example tests with MySQL/Postgres DB/Presto/Kerberos all have integration tests which run with real, dockerised components
+* Integration tests where 'local' integration with a component is possible (for example tests with MySQL/Postgres DB/Trino/Kerberos all have integration tests which run with real, dockerized components)

 * System Tests which provide end-to-end testing, usually testing together several operators, sensors, transfers connecting to a real external system